NIFSA (The Northern Ireland Forest School Association)

 Crann (Trees for Ireland)

 Click on this link for information about the latest issue of the Crann magazine and where to find it.
-The Summer 2018 issue carries a nice piece about our AGM in Galway in May 2018.
+The Winter 2018 issue carries a nice piece about our Autumn Gathering in Clandeboye in October 2018.

 Native Woodland Trust

 The Learning about Forests (LEAF) programme is designed for schools and encourages environmental education through awareness raising among students, teachers and the wider community.
 The programme looks at all the functions of forests, ecological, social, economical and cultural.
 The overall aims of the programme are to see an increased level of awareness and knowledge about the key role forests play for sustainable life on our planet and to stimulate activities that will help students achieve an increased level of environmental maturity irrespective of age and previous knowledge.
 Here is a link to their website.

 Trisha McLoughlin on The Glen Outdoor Preschool Co Donegal — Poster

 See this poster of a small research study on outdoor play carried out by one of our members, Trisha McLoughlin on The Glen Outdoor Preschool, Co.
 Donegal.

 ‘Exploring the “Construction” strand in the Irish Primary School Visual Arts Curriculum through the Forest School approach’ Marie Claire Murphy